ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 ## Assets

-Assets are stored in `/assets` and are translated to `server/assets` in scripts.
+Assets are stored in `./assets` and are stored internally as `/server/assets` in scripts.
 Currently assets are only used to set avatars on players and bots.
 Until split packets are implemented assets have a ~9MB limit.